 There are medications called dopamine agonists that you can take to reduce your milk production.
 These may help you feel better emotionally but they aren’t suitable if you have pre-eclampsia.
 Talk to the doctors or midwives caring for you in hospital about whether medication may be suitable for you.
 Your GP may also be able to help.

 You do not have to take milk suppression medication if you don’t want to.

 Donating breast milk

-If you were expressing for your baby in NICU and you want to help other babies, there is the option to donate your milk to the UK National Milk Bank.
+Not everybody wants to stop producing milk at this time.
+If you don’t, there is the option to donate your milk to the UK National Milk Bank.

 Abdominal pain and cramps